Non-perturbative on-shell multiplet structure of SU(N) Yang-Mills fields: Abstract

 \section{Abstract}

-Color multiplet structure of the gauge fields and fermions on mass shell in $SU(N)$ Yang-Mills theory is considered according to representations of Weyl group $W(SU(N))$.
-An important case of singlet dynamical solutions corresponding to one-dimensional irreducible representations of the Weyl group is revised on a strict basis.
-We demonstrate that Weyl group as a finite color subgroup of $SU(N)$ manifests a universal singlet structure of one-particle Weyl symmetric quark-gluon solutions.
-It has been shown that Abelian projected $SU(N)$ Yang-Mills theory with fermions admits only one type of a singlet constituent quark dressed in a singlet gluon field.
+Color multiplets of the gauge fields and fermions on mass shell in $SU(N)$ Yang-Mills theory are classified according to representations of the Weyl group $W(SU(N))$.
+The multiplet structure of quark and gluon multiplets has been studied in the framework of a non-perturbative approach by considering complete exact equations of motion of the $SU(N)$ Yang-Mills theory with matter fields.
+An important case of singlet non-Abelian gluon solutions corresponding to one-dimensional singlet representations of the Weyl group is revised on a rigorous mathematical basis.
+We demonstrate that Weyl group as a finite color subgroup of $SU(N)$ reveals an inherent color symmetry of quarks and gluons on mass shell which determines a universal color multiplet structure of quark-gluon solutions in a pure $SU(N)$ Yang-Mills theory and in Abelian projected Yang-Mills theories with quarks.
+The obtained results allow to introduce strict concepts of fundamental particles, quarks and gluons, which differ drastically from the particle definitions in the conventional perturbative Yang-Mills theory.
+Possible applications of our results in non-perturbative quantum chromodynamics and hadron physics are discussed.

 \keywords{Quantum Yang-Mills theory, QCD vacuum, Weyl symmetry}